 The company offers a fast and flexible closing timeline, and you won’t have to pay closing fees or real estate agent commission like you would in a traditional sale.

-"If somebody else really was interested in that process and didn’t want to go through the normal channels of the realtor or things like that, and didn’t have the time or the resources to fix up their home first before they sell it, I would definitely refer them.
-The process was really flawless and it was smooth and it was quick and for us that's exactly what we needed."
+As home seller Yvonne O. told us, "If somebody didn’t want to go through the normal channels of the realtor, and didn’t have the time or the resources to fix up their home first before they sell it, I would definitely refer them.
+The process was really flawless.
+It was smooth and it was quick for us, that's exactly what we needed."

 - If you want to sell your home as is, but at a higher price than you'd get from an investor, you might consider an iBuyer.
 While most iBuyers have stricter selling criteria and added fees, iBuyers often offer more money for homes than cash investors.

-- If you want to make the most on your home sale, working with a realtor who offers better-than-average commission rates is the way to go.
-Many discount brokers provide full service at a fraction of the cost and work on your selling timeline.
-They can also help you sell your home as is, signaling to buyers that you don't want to make any repairs.
+- If you want to make the most on your home sale, working with a realtor is usually the way to go.
+Realtors can market your property to attract cash offers and sell on your timeline.
+Many discount brokers provide full service at a fraction of the cost, which could help make up for some of the price cut you take selling a house as is.

 - If you want the speed and certainty that a cash buyer can provide, getting competing offers from multiple cash home buyers is the best way to ensure you get a good deal.
 Free services like Clever Offers help you find the best offers from vetted cash buyers in your area.